shanestaret/RailwayManagementSystem/README.md

 ## How it was Made

 #### My Railway Management System was created using JavaFX and its UI along with SQL Server Management Studio.
+At the moment, the code is admittedly not efficient.
+There are definitely some methods that I can create that will not only shorten the length of the code, but will also make the code easier to understand, build upon, and run.
 ________________________________________________________________________________________________________________________________

 ## Thoughts & Future Plans